 I am an Assistant Professor in the Department of Political Science at Louisiana State University where I teach courses in Comparative Politics and Latin American Politics.

 I received my Ph.D. in Political Science from the University of New Mexico in December 2012.
-My dissertation is entitled "Ambition, Electoral Competition, and Legislative Representation in Mexico, 1997-2009."
 In October 2013, I was awarded a prize for Best Dissertation by the Sociedad Mexicana de Estudios Electorales, A.C.

-My current research projects examine: 1) the consequences of gender quotas, 2) agenda control in multiparty presidential systems, 3) legislative collaboration and effectiveness, 4) best loser rule effects on women's representation, 5) the influence of candidate selection methods on legislative behavior, and 6) the underrepresentation of the working class in legislatures.
+My current research projects examine: 1) the consequences of gender quotas, 2) agenda setting in multiparty presidential systems, 3) legislative collaboration and effectiveness, 4) best loser rule effects on women's representation, 5) the influence of candidate selection methods on legislative behavior, and 6) the underrepresentation of the working class in legislatures.